CALL: 1 (888) 999-6743 or (763) 406-3410

 - Personal names.
 This includes nicknames or initials for you, your family members, friends, pets or doctors.
 You can use general words like mom, dad, brother, or sister.

 - Organizational names.
 This includes names of hospitals, employer, sports teams, your registry or military branch.

 - Your location.
 This includes city, state, country, landmarks or regions.

 - References to organizations, causes, associations or local community groups.

 - Personal dates, such as birthdays or anniversaries.

 How do I send an anonymous email, card, or letter?

 Tell your transplant coordinator or transplant team that you want to send an anonymous letter to your donor.
 They will help you.
-Once you give your email, card, letter or gift to your transplant team, it's reviewed several times to make sure all rules are followed.
+Once you give your email, card, or letter to your transplant team, it's reviewed several times to make sure all rules are followed.
 Here are the steps:

 - Give your letter or card to your transplant center coordinator.